2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

 # Nexus

 - What is an artifact repository?
+- __artifacts:__
-- __artifacts:__ applications built into a single shareable and easi;y movable file
+  - applications built into a single shareable and easily movable file
   - it can have different formats: .jar, .war, .zip, .tar etc.
 - An __artifact repository__ is where you store these files/artifacts
-  - the artifact repository would have to support the specific foramt of atifact you are trying to store in it
+  - the artifact repository would have to support the specific format of artifact you are trying to store in it
 - Features of repo manager:
   - integrate with LDAP
   - flexible and powerful REST API for integration with other tools